BioBoost/course-object-oriented-programming-with-cpp/docs/about-this-course/README.md

 To follow along you will need at least a C++ compiler for the operating system you are using.
 Best option is to use a GCC compiler.

 You will also need a decent code editor.
-If you are a total beginner for C++, a good option can be Microsoft Visual Code, a free code editor that supports many programming languages.
+If you are a total beginner for C++, a good option can be [Microsoft Visual Studio Code](https://code.visualstudio.com/), a free code editor that supports many programming languages.

 ## About this course

 This course is not about learning to use all sorts of tools or fancy integrated development environments (IDEs).
 It's also not about learning to manage projects or design methodologies.

 The main focus lies in learning to think in an object oriented way and in the meantime learn some object oriented languages.
 While learning all these great things about objects we are not responsible for the fact that you might learn a thing or two about tools and project management.
-A second focus is to learn to use an embedded system such as the mBed and learn some hardware programming skills.

 ### Theory

 While all you need to know for the exam is in this course, not all you should know is in here.
 It is extremely preferable to take notes in the lessons.
 And of course you are also encouraged to search the Internet and books for extra knowledge.

-Feel free to ask questions in the lessons, via email or via slack.
+Feel free to ask questions in the lessons, via email or via teams.

 ### LABs, assignments and tests